ph4ntonn/Stowaway/README_EN.md

 ## Usage

-Stowaway can be excuted as two kinds of mode: admin && agent
+Stowaway can be excuted as two kinds of mode: admin && agent(including startnode && simple node,startnode means the first node that connecting to admin,it's different from simple nodes)

 If you don't want to compile the project by yourself, you can check the release tag to get ONE!

-Simple example：
+Example 1：
 ```
-  Admin mode：./stowaway admin -l 9999 -s 123
+Admin mode (passive,waiting the connection from startnode)：./stowaway admin -l 9999 -s 123

   Meaning：